cheminfo/mrz/README.md

 Object mapping field names to their respective value.
 The value is set to `null` if it is invalid.
 The value may be different than the raw value.
-For example `result.fields.nationality` may be "Switzerland" when the raw value was "CHE".
+For example `result.fields.sex` will be "male" when the raw value was "M".

 #### result.details